ademkarakaya/stereotracker/README.md

 # Online Stereo-Video Based Eye Tracking For Non-Compliant Subjects
 *D.Duric, A.Karakaya.
 RMIT University Capstone Project 2020*

-This is a stereo-video camera setup designed to track an individual's gaze.
+This is a stereo-video camera setup designed to track a "Non-Compliant" individual's gaze.
 It is currently a proof-of-concept that demonstrates the main components the system relies on.
 It is currently contained within the stereovideo.mlapp application file that can be run on MATLAB.

 ## How to run this system